 Simple transalation (based on vAdhi kEsari azhagiya maNavALa jIyar‘s 12000 padi)

-Oh the one who is always present together with the magnificent and distinct wealth (realm)! dhEvas who don’t blink their eyes, the sanakAdhi (sanaka, etc) rishis who are always meditating upon you, and many more., are on constant meditation upon your auspicious qualities, becoming depleted (due to great emotions out of such meditation) and becoming heart-broken and totally melted for you – they stand seeking your acceptance holding garlands that were prepared with great love/affection, water (for washing hands, etc), sandalwood paste, fragrant incense sticks and worship you gratefully on your acceptance.
-But even when such great personalities worship you, who out of great compassion became the material-cause for all entities through your knowldege in the form of a vow, without any transformation to your true nature, would that not tarnish your glories?
+Oh the one who is always present together with the magnificent and distinct wealth (realm)! dhEvas who don’t blink their eyes, the sanakAdhi (sanaka et al) rishis who are always meditating upon you, and many more, are on constant meditation upon your auspicious qualities, becoming depleted (due to great emotions out of such meditation) and becoming heart-broken and totally melted for you.
+They stand seeking your acceptance holding garlands which were prepared with great love/affection, water (for washing hands etc), sandalwood paste, fragrant incense sticks and worship you gratefully on your acceptance.
+But even when such great personalities worship you, who out of great compassion became the material-cause for all entities through your knowledge in the form of a vow, without any transformation to your true nature, would that not tarnish your glories?

 The inner meaning is – bhagavAn is worshipped by nithyasUris and mukthas who are free from any bondage in parampadham.
-In such case, though the dhEvathas, rishis, etc., are great, yet since they are conditioned souls with ignorance, etc., they cannot do full justice in worshipping bhagavAn to match his lofty glories.
+In such case, though the dhEvathas, rishis et al are great, since they are conditioned souls with ignorance etc., they cannot do full justice in worshipping bhagavAn to match his lofty glories.

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam